valkey-io/valkey/src/commands/README.md

 Implicit ACL categories
 -----------------------

-The ACL categories specified as `acl_categories` are not the ones actually used.
+The ACL categories specified as `"acl_categories"` are not the ones actually used.
 The effective ACL categories are affected also by command flags.

 The logic for this can be found in the function `setImplicitACLCategories()` in